 Day 2: We will drive the 2 hours to the Helipad in Golden, once we have completed the helicopter orientation and pre-flight logistics, we’ll be on our way to the Lyell hut which is about a 15min flight.
 On arrival, we’ll drop off some gear and head straight out to ski some of the Lyells.

 Day 3: Today we’ll aim to head out at first light and tick off some of the remaining Lyells.
 Expect a long and rewarding day with amazing skiing and views.

 Day 5: We will be up and at am early for the last day and aim for one of the many classic objectives from the Mons hut.
-The location will be based off conditions on that day.
-From our objective we’ll be able to ski all the way back to the Mons hut before catching our return flight back to Golden.
+The location will be based on conditions on that day.
+From our objective, we’ll be able to ski all the way back to the Mons hut before catching our return flight back to Golden.

 Meeting Time and Place

 The course begins on Day 1 at 6:30 pm at the Yamnuska office.
 The Yamnuska office is located at #200 – 50 Lincoln Park, Canmore.
 See this map for location.

 The Lyells.
 Located on the Great Divide boundary of BC-Alberta.
 The Lyells are a subrange of the Central Icefields in the Canadian Rockies.

 The maximum guide to guest ratio is 1:6.
 The guides are enthusiastic and extremely talented, they hold guide certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by B.C.
 Parks.
 The maximum group size is 10.Minimum of 4 participants.

 Participants are responsible for their own transport to Canmore and during the program.
 Canmore is a 1 hour (100km) drive west from Calgary.
 Guests will typically transport the guide to Golden, BC.

 Accommodation and Meals